mozilla-mobile/firefox-ios/BUILDING.md

 Pull in Dependencies
 --------------------

-We use Carthage to manage projects that we depend on. __The build will currently only work with Carthage v0.15__.
+We use Carthage to manage projects that we depend on. __The build will currently only work with Carthage v0.15 or newer__.
 If you do not already have Carthage installed, you need to grab it via Homebrew.
 Assuming you have Homebrew installed, execute the following:

 ```
 brew update